 - Research how much money you think you’ll be spending when you live off the grid

 - If you decide to start a blog, do it the right way.
-Don’t just write a diary so your friends and family can read what yoworking onlineu’re doing every week (they could see that on Facebook as well.) – start a blog that could make you some extra money in the long run.
-You can find out more about that in this post on “How to make extra income from a blog”.
+Don’t just write a diary so your friends and family can read what you’re doing every week (they could see that on Facebook as well.) – start a blog that could make you some extra money in the long run.

 - The dream, of course, is to live a completely debt-free life once you’re moving off-grid.
 The first step to doing that is to get rid of the debts in your current life.
 This article might help.